 Polyphenols And Mast Cell Stabilization

 Foods high in a class of polyphenols called flavonoids are able to assist in decreasing mast cell activation and reduce histamine in the body.
 These flavonoids include quercetin and catechin which are found in herbs such as Green tea, Chamomile, Hawthorne and Gingko.
 Quercetin is found in many foods/herbs and some good choices for quercetin content are garlic, onions, capers, fruits with dark red or blue colors such as blueberries and cranberries.
 Elderberries are high in quercetin as well as Lovage and kale.
 Quercetin’s anti-inflammatory activity appears to be due to its antioxidant effects and inhibition of cyclooxygenase and lipoxygenase, which in turn regulate the inflammatory mediators leukotrienes and prostaglandins.
 Quercetin has been shown to stabilize mast cells, which inhibits release of histamine by the mast cells.
+The USDA has created a great list of foods high in quercetin here.

 Foods and Spices To Consider Adding Into Diet To Help